-Some environmental contaminants are considered to be endocrine disrupting compounds (EDCs), which means that they have the potential to affect the production of hormones in the body.
-EDCs are not produced by the body but mimic or antagonize natural hormones produced within the body.
-Antagonism means that they can interfere in the actions of chemical substances in the body that have similar structures.
-The endocrine system is a complex network of glands and hormones that regulate many essential biological functions including growth, development, reproduction, and metabolism.
+Some environmental contaminants are considered to be endocrine disrupting compounds (EDCs), meaning that they have the potential to affect hormone production in the body.
+EDCs are not produced by the body, but mimic or "antagonize" natural hormones produced within the body.
+The endocrine system is a complex network of glands and hormones that regulate many essential biological functions, including growth, development, reproduction, and metabolism.
 These compounds have the potential to alter normal endocrine function within the organism.
 The most commonly known EDCs are "estrogenic" compounds (such as DDT).